 I climbed most of the day towards Strawberry Reservoir along an unpleasant and busy highway.
 I was relieved when I finally turned off onto a quiet gravel road, bitter and soaked in a mess of water and asphalt grime.
 I found a place to camp near some RVs.
 The next morning, I woke up again to a very frosty tent and bike.
 I waited for the sun to come up and thaw me out before leaving.
 In the biting fall wind, I continued climbing, surrounded by barren brown hills flecked with golden aspen.
 I had a fantastic view of the rich blue reservoir.

 On the descent to Soldier Summit, I rode high along a ridge with an ocean of colour below.

-From Soldier Summit, the Wild West Route traversed the Wasatch Plateau along the high Skyline Drive.
+From Soldier Summit, the Western Wildlands route traversed the Wasatch Plateau along the high Skyline Drive.
 But due to expected cold temperatures, questionable weather and a general feeling of fatigue, I opted to beeline it for the desert.
 At this point, the quickest way was along more highway towards the community of Castle Dale, where I would hit dirt again.

 Arriving in Soldier Summit, I was exhausted and didn’t like the prospect of looking for somewhere to camp near the highway.
 I thought that I would risk slight embarrassment by enquiring at the gas station (that’s all there was in Soldier Summit) to see if I could camp somewhere.
 To my delight, the very friendly lady said yes, I could camp behind the gas station.
 After, she warned me the temperature was going to dip into the ‘teens overnight (about -10C).